 That’s what I went through for a long while.
 In 2001, just after the attacks of 9/11, I was driving on the highway to my parents' home – something I had been doing often for many years – when my heart suddenly began pounding rapidly, my hands became sweaty and my legs turned to jelly.
 I thought I was going to die.
 I wondered if this was what a panic attack felt like.
 I got off the highway at the next exit, pulled over and tried to calm down.
 When I felt able, I continued my drive, but on the smaller roads rather than the highway.
 When I drove home later, I dared not take the highway.

 I finally decided to do just that not long after I took up road cycling.
-Riding for hours at a time gave me a ton of confidence and energy, and it was the empowering boost I needed to face my fears and take charge again.
+Riding for hours at a time gave me a ton of confidence and energy.
+It was also the empowering boost I needed to face my fears and take charge again.
 I booked my first-ever session with a psychologist.

-Then I was assigned practical exercises for “homework,” when I'd actually have to drive on the highway.
+Later on, I did practical exercises, where I actually had to drive on the highway.
 This was truly terrifying.
-But I was to start small, driving for just a short stretch to the first exit, and returning home on the smaller roads.
+But I was to start small, driving for just a short stretch to the first exit.
+Then I’d return home on the smaller roads.
 Next time, two exits, and so on.
 After a few weeks, I’d built up to the point where my fear was gone.
-I was free — and my roads remain wide open!

 My experience with anxiety is common.
 “It’s my impression that there has been an increase in anxiety in recent years,” observes Maddocks.
 “There are multiple demands associated with work, finances and relationships with family, friends and loved ones.
 Achieving a happy balance of all of these is frequently a challenge.
 Fears can creep in about the future, and about how we’re going to manage.
 Anxiety is so prevalent, yet we don’t talk about it.
 We feel isolated and get caught up in it.”

 If you do see a therapist or psychologist, don’t expect to be “fixed” without making an effort yourself.
-“We have to step into our fear and expose ourselves to it,” says Maddocks.
+“You have to acknowledge your fears,” says Maddocks.
 But that’s done in a safe environment, and it’s taken a step at a time.
 “For the most part, you can lessen anxiety, and live your life without letting it intrude on or control your happiness.”

 1. Identify and label it.
 Says Maddocks, “Tell yourself: ‘I’m experiencing anxiety.’”